 - Develop and support effective communication with users to limit security vulnerabilities

-The CISO position is designed for seasoned cybersecurity professionals who have worked their way up from entry-level security positions, like security administrator, to intermediate roles, such as cybersecurity analyst, and now lead the cybersecurity team.
-Ideally, a CISO possesses both strong technical and strong leadership skills.
+The CISO position is designed for seasoned cybersecurity professionals who have worked their way up from entry-level security positions, like security administrator, to intermediate roles, such as cybersecurity analyst and now lead the cybersecurity team.
+Ideally, a CISO possesses both strong technical and leadership skills.